TIKeng/TIKeng.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Department of Computational Medicine and Bioinformatics ([DCMB](https://medicine.umich.edu/dept/computational-medicine-bioinformatics)) at the University of Michigan.
 I have concluded my undergraduate academic endeavors at Sun Yat-sen University with a B.S. degree, majoring in Pharmaceutical Sciences.
 Subsequently, I obtained my M.Phil. degree from The Chinese University of Hong Kong.
-In my leisure time, I enjoy playing bridge and 1sports.
+In my leisure time, I enjoy playing bridge and sports.

 News
 ======